Saltwater Fly Fishing Guiding in Kristiansand, Norway

 …After 45 minutes of learning to cast, I soon caught my first ever fish on the fly, and then another!
 Many more pollock were caught that day...
 It was only supposed to be a half-day, but Frej stuck with me for basically the whole day.
 All I can say is thanks!"

-Elias H. (Client, Denmark/Sweden)
+Elias H. (Guest, Denmark/Sweden)